 -I have WAAAAAY more on common with athiests than thiests.
 Actually, I knew this already, but yeah.
 My concept of God is not a "sky daddy" as I've seen it described, or some sort of omnipotent entity separate from us, but more of a universal thrum that runs through everything, and I don't think you depart from the thrum when you die.
 I believe in reincarnation.

 -I have WAAAAAY more in common with SciFi/Fantasy fans than non-fans, it seems.
 Especially Doctor Who.
 An abiding love for Doctor Who seems to be claimed by, oh, every single profile I visit.
 To clarify, I do like SciFi.
 Particularly, I like speculative fiction, alternative history and dystopian stuff.
 I recently read the Heechee works by Frederik Pohl and loved it.
 I watched District 9 and loved it.
-So yeah, the interest is there, but if I have time to watch a movie/read a book/watch tv/listen to a podcast, I'm going to gravitate towards alt-comedy stuff, well-made contemporary drama like Six Feet Under, and the like.
+So yeah, the interest is there, but if I have time to watch a movie/read a book/watch tv/listen to a podcast, I'm going to gravitate towards alt-comedy stuff, well-made contemporary drama like Breaking Bad, Orange Is The New Black, and the like.
 But if I'm a scifi neophyte, that means I am a sponge ripe to be molded into your scifi image.
 You should relish that opportunity.

 You're gonna have to work harder on me for "Fantasy" though.
 Things with princes and princesses and wizards and shit.
 Not a fan.
 But state your case.

 Connect your existing OkCupid account

 Restore your account to continue meeting new people.

 We’ll email you a link to reset it.

 An email is on its way to you.
 If you don’t see it, try checking your Spam folder.